Wii Have Internet. (Update 1)

 Level 5, which developed last year’s enjoyable Dragon Quest VIII, will be reprising their role as developer for the Nintendo DS outing, with close supervision from Squenix.
 The full name is Dragon Quest IX: Defender of the Starry Sky, and is looking at a mid-2007 release date.

-Even though the DS has been immensely successful without the help of the Dragon Quest series, this move will easily make the DS the system of choice in Japan for years to come. → It was the best of games, it was the worst of games
+Even though the DS has been immensely successful without the help of the Dragon Quest series, this move will easily make the DS the system of choice in Japan for years to come.
+Nintendo has been dealt the biggest hand in the Japanese market.
+When a Dragon Quest game is released, everyone knows about it. → Apply directly to the forehead.

 How to write a Holiday Shopping Guide